MB3hel/AUVControlBoard/docs/docs/firmware/developing.md

 The decision to use generator projects comes down to the following

 1. There are multiple versions of Control Board with multiple chips.
-Using generators to create chip-specific initialization code reduces the chip-specific versions of the firmware that must be written / maintained.
+Using generators to create chip-specific initialization code reduces the chip-specific parts of the firmware that must be written / maintained.

 2. The generators are often required to use the manufacturer's HAL (or make using the HAL much easier).
 Use of the manufacturer's HAL / libraries reduces development time and makes maintenance easier (especially for those less familiar with the codebase).